apacheignite/documentation/data-grid/cache-queries.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "Query Configuration By CacheTypeMetadata" }
+  "title": "Query Configuration by CacheTypeMetadata" }
 [/block]
 Indexes and fields also could be configured with `org.apache.ignite.cache.CacheTypeMetadata`.